 Background and Copyright Issues

 Reason 4 (both).
-Its the 21st century and dead trees arent a good environmental idea.
-Besides, standing in front of a photocopier in a small room is not good for my health and it wastes a lot of time.
-I can also disseminate information quicker and cheaper if I use this website.
+Its the 21st century and dead trees have never been a good environmental idea.
+Besides, standing in front of a photocopier in a small room was never good for my health and it wasted a lot of time.
+I can disseminate information quicker, cheaper and more cleanly if I use this website.

 Reason 6 (ethical).
 I regard consumerist propaganda (a.k.a. advertising) as a cultural, social and ideological scourge.
 I think it is essential to provide non-commercial sources of ideas and information.
 There is an unfortunate contradiction between reasons 5 and 6.